AfriGen-D/chiptimptation-vcf-liftover/test_data/README.md

-# Test Data for chiptimptation-vcf-liftover
+# Test Data for chiptimputation-vcf-liftover

-This directory contains comprehensive test datasets for validating the chiptimptation-vcf-liftover pipeline.
+This directory contains comprehensive test datasets for validating the chiptimputation-vcf-liftover pipeline.

 ## Quick Start